MicrosoftDocs/sdk-api/sdk-api-src/content/xamlom/nn-xamlom-ivisualtreeservice2.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IVisualTreeService2</b> interface inherits from <a href="/previous-versions/windows/desktop/api/xamlom/nn-xamlom-ivisualtreeservice">IVisualTreeService</a>. <b>IVisualTreeService2</b> also has these types of members:
+The <b>IVisualTreeService2</b> interface inherits from <a href="/previous-versions/windows/desktop/api/xamlom/nn-xamlom-ivisualtreeservice">IVisualTreeService</a>. <b>IVisualTreeService2</b> also has these types of members:

 ## -see-also